 When I am not working with students, I spend time creating math videos!
 Many of my videos are geared toward alternative methods for solving math problems.
 I have a range of grade levels and subjects available.

 You can see ALL of my videos by heading to my YouTube channel!
 I have tons of videos all about math, online tutoring, and more!

-Below you will find a few of my favorites that I created.
+Below you will find a few of my favorites and a few of my most popular videos.
 Please enjoy and don’t forget to subscribe!

 Multiplying 9s Tricks